-I guess that most of us will have had our fill of Turkey over the last few weeks, but if you think you had a lot of breast, leg and wing over Christmas and New Year, have a look at the photo one of our customers sent to us over the break.
+I guess that most of us will have had our fill of Turkey over the last few weeks.
+If you think you had a lot of breast, leg and wing over Christmas and New Year, have a look above at the photo one of our customers sent to us over the break.

 The week before we broke for Christmas one of our customers ordered quite a bit of our Nylon coated shelving to populate a Cold Room they had supplied.
-As a lot of jobs at this time of year time was of the essence so we put the shelving into one of our vans and ran it up into the wilds of Northumbria the same day that we got the order.
+As a lot of jobs at this time of year are, time was of the essence.
+Hence, the shelves were placed into one of our vans and ran up into the wilds of Northumbria the same day that we got the order.

-From Knaresborough where the shelves were made to the Coldroom in Northumbria was just shy of 100 miles.
+From production in Knaresborough to the cold room in Northumbria is just shy of 100 miles.

 No sooner had the shelving been delivered and erected you can see that it quickly filled up with a huge selection of the Nations Number 1 choice for Christmas Dinner.

-I hope what you’re going to read doesn’t give you indigestion but the smallest bird on the shelves was a modest 10lbs whilst the largest bird was an unbelievable 72llb, on average each of the Craven Shelves contained around 300lbs of turkeys, well below the maximum weight loading.
+Let’s hope what you’re going to read next doesn’t give you indigestion.
+The smallest bird on the shelves was a modest 10lbs whilst the largest bird was an unbelievable 72lb.
+On average each of the Craven Shelves contained around 300lbs of turkeys, well below the maximum weight loading.

 The photo got us talking in the office and we came up with the following turkey facts courtesy of the very interesting www.britishturkey.co.uk website –

-In the US approx. 60 million are eaten at Thanksgiving
+- In the US approximately 60 million are eaten at Thanksgiving

 The world record fastest time to pluck three turkeys is 11 min 30.16 sec and was achieved by Paul Kelly of Kelly Turkeys, at Little Claydon Farm, Essex, United Kingdom, on 13 November 2008.
 This was attempted as part of Gordon Ramsay’s Cookalong show and Paul went head to head against Gordon Ramsay who plucked three turkeys in 11 min 31.78 sec.